 The player exiting the floor has the right-of-way and substitution must be imminent.
-The player exiting the floor must leave the floor and enter his team bench area.
+The player exiting the floor must leave the floor and enter the team bench area.

-7.14.4 SUBSTITUTION OF GOALIE - A goalie may be changed for another player or goalie at any time during a stoppage or during live play.
+7.14.4 SUBSTITUTION OF GOALKEEPER - A goalkeeper may be changed for another player or goalkeeper at any time during a stoppage or during live play.
 If a substitution is made during live play it must comply with Rule 7.14.2.
-At no time is warm up allowed during a goalie substitution.
-When a goalie leaves his goal area and proceeds to his players' bench for the purpose of substituting another player, the referee shall be responsible to see that the substitution made is not illegal by reason of premature departure of the substitute from the bench (before the goalie has entered the change area as per rule).
+At no time is warm up allowed during a goalkeeper substitution.
+When a goalkeeper leaves their goal area and proceeds to their players' bench for the purpose of substituting another player, the referee shall be responsible to see that the substitution made is not illegal by reason of premature departure of the substitute from the bench (before the goalkeeper has entered the change area as per rule).

-If the substitution is made prematurely, the referee shall stop the play immediately by blowing their whistle unless the non-offending team has possession of the ball, in which event, the stoppage will be delayed until the ball changes hands.
-A goalie who maintains stationary position in the change area
+If the substitution is made prematurely, the referee shall stop the play immediately by blowing their whistle unless the nonoffending team has possession of the ball, in which event, the stoppage will be delayed until the ball changes hands.
+A goalkeeper who maintains stationary position in the change area shall be deemed as a player on the floor.
+All dead ball substitutions of goalkeepers shall take no longer than 20 seconds or the offending team will receive a bench minor penalty for delay of game.

-- shall be deemed as a player on the floor.
-All dead ball substitutions of goalies shall take no longer than 20 seconds or the offending team will receive a bench minor penalty for delay of game. - 7.14.5 ILLEGAL SUBSTITUTION Any illegal substitution shall be a bench minor penalty. - 7.14.6 DELAYED PENALTY ILLEGAL SUBSTITUTION If the defensive team is found to have too many men on the floor, a delayed penalty shall be imposed on the defensive team. - 7.14.7 IMMEDIATE PENALTY ILLEGAL SUBSTITUTION If the offensive team is found to have too many men on the floor, then the play shall be blown down and a two-minute penalty shall be imposed on the offensive team.
+- 7.14.5 ILLEGAL SUBSTITUTION Any illegal substitution shall be a bench minor penalty. - 7.14.6 DELAYED PENALTY ILLEGAL SUBSTITUTION If the defensive team is found to have too many players on the floor, a delayed penalty shall be imposed on the defensive team. - 7.14.7 IMMEDIATE PENALTY ILLEGAL SUBSTITUTION If the offensive team is found to have too many players on the floor, then the play shall be blown down and a two-minute penalty shall be imposed on the offensive team.